 The individual sequence entries section contains the actual sequences, their associated identifiers and additional descriptors.
 The format is similar to a FASTA format.
 The informative elements appearing in the FASTA description lines are structured in the below described format.
 This section MUST immediately follow the file header section.

 The format of each individual sequence entry is described below.
 The individual sequence entries are placed in one single block of individual sequence entries within a file.
-There MUST NOT be any empty lines between individual sequence entries.
+There MAY be empty lines between individual sequence entries.

 Format of the individual sequence entries.